Hendini21/Local_Flood.Navigation/README.md

 # Local_Flood_Navigation
-Hieu, where did you put the ESP and the Neo Pixel?
+Hieu, it has been a while.
+Happy New Year.
+I hope you are enjoying the holidays.
+I am having a problem with my ESP32 and the ultrasonic sensor.
+I will send you pictures and the code file.
+Thanks again.
+-Alex